daemon-labs-resources/docker-local-api/README.md

         ```

     -   Run the following command

         ```shell
         docker compose up
         ```
-        > This command starts the service in detached mode if you add `-d`, but by default it runs in the foreground.
-If you open `http://localhost:3000` in your browser now, it should work.
+        > If you open `http://localhost:3000` in your browser now, you should see `{"message":"Hello World!"}`.

 ---

-## Enabling Hot Reloading (Final Step)
+## 5. Enabling Hot Reloading for Development

-1.  **Install Development Tools**
+1.  **Prepare for Live Development**
-    -   Update the `./src/index.ts` file from `Hello World!` to `Hello Universe!`
+    -   Update the `./src/index.ts` from `Hello World!` to `Hello Universe!`
-        > This change won't take effect until we implement hot-reloading.
+        > You'll notice this change is not reflected upon browser refresh, as the image still contains the old compiled code.

+    -   Update `docker-compose.yaml` to include the local volume mount for live syncing:

+        ```yaml
+        volumes:
+          - ./app:/app
+        ```

+2.  **Install Development Tools**
     -   Run the following command

         ```shell
         docker compose run --rm app npm add --save-dev nodemon ts-node
         ```

-2.  **Add Robust `dev` Script**
+        > Note how we no longer need the `-v ./app:/app` argument because the volume mount is now defined in the `docker-compose.yaml` file.

+3.  **Configure Hot Reloading**
-    Add a new script in `package.json` to start `nodemon` using the most reliable configuration:
+    -   Add a new script in `package.json` called `dev` using the robust command:

         ```json
-    "start": "node ./dist/index.js",
-    "build": "tsc",
-    "dev": "nodemon ./src/index.ts --legacy-watch",
+        "dev": "nodemon --exec ts-node ./src/index.ts --legacy-watch"
         ```
-    > [!TIP]
-    > The flags `--legacy-watch` (to reliably detect file changes over Docker volumes, especially on Windows) are used to ensure the hot-reloading works for all users.

-3.  **Switch to Development Command**
-    Update `docker-compose.yaml` to override the default `CMD`:
+    -   Update `docker-compose.yaml` to override the default `CMD` with the new development command:

         ```yaml
         command:
           - npm
           - run
           - dev
         ```

 4.  **Final Test**
     -   Run the following command

         ```shell
         docker compose up
         ```
-        > You should now see the `Hello Universe!` message in your browser.
+        > Your browser should now return the `Hello Universe!` message.

     -   Update the `./src/index.ts` back to `Hello World!`
-        > You'll immediately notice in your container logs that **`nodemon` has restarted** due to changes, and a refresh of your browser shows the updated content without having to manually stop and restart the container.
+        > You'll notice in your container logs that `nodemon` has restarted due to changes, and your browser updates without requiring a manual stop/build/start cycle.